works that have published letters to Henry James

 Henry James and H. G. Wells: A Record of their Friendship, their Debate on the Art of Fiction,

-.
+and their Quarrel.
 Ed.
 Leon Edel and Gordon N. Ray.
 Urbana: U Illinois P, 1958; rpt.
 Westport:

 Greenwood, 1979.
 Letters between the two authors and their publications about each other.